jmsweng/X-ray-detector-gain-map/README.md

 ![Gain map calculation, save map](https://github.com/jmsweng/X-ray-detector-gain-map/blob/main/Images/gain%20map%20calculation%2C%20save%20gain%20map.png)

-# Example of resulting gain map
+# Example of a calculated gain map

 The function gain_map_all_pos() returns a calculated gain map for the input measurement positions, shown below along with the amorphous scattering pattern taken at each position.